Checkboard logo.Checkboard logo.

 Inking a fingerprint is like a biometric ID check.

 Biometric data refers to the biological measurements used to identify a person.
-This includes fingerprints, facial recognition, and retina scans, but blood type, gait, and even the way you smile can be unique identifiers.
+These biometric features include fingerprints, facial recognition, and retina scans, but blood type, gait, and even the way you smile can be unique identifiers.
 You probably encounter some of these identifiers daily simply when you’re unlocking your phone.

 Face and fingerprint scanning are commonplace across our devices, adding an extra layer of security – usually in conjunction with passwords or PIN codes.